 Conversion rate optimisation (CRO) is the process of optimising your site to increase the likelihood that visitors will complete that specific action.

 E-COMMERCE STORE CRO CASE STUDY

-Through my agency Pearl Lemon, I’ve managed dozens of successful CRO campaigns for clients of all industries and backgrounds.
-Here’s an example of a case study from The Sweat Store, where we optimized their conversion rate with A $20k increase in sales in 2 months.
+Through my agency Pearl Lemon, I’ve managed dozens of successful CRO campaigns for clients in a huge range of niches and of all different sizes.
+Here’s an example of a case study from The Sweat Store, where we optimized their conversion rate leading to a $20k increase in sales in 2 months.

 To see more case studies like this, check out our YouTube channel.

 A conversion is any action that a visitor takes on your site as a result of your call to action.
 It could them booking into a call from clicking on a “Book Me” button, or it could be a download of a free resource from clicking a popup.